The Reception Team this year are:

 Mrs Preece (Teaching Assistant)

-We’ve had another wonderfully busy and exciting month in Reception!
+We have had another very busy and exciting month in Reception.